PopBlends: Strategies for Conceptual Blending with Large Language Models: User Study

 \subsubsection{Showcase of pop culture blends created with PopBlends}

-Figure \ref{fig:evaluation_showcase} shows four examples of pop culture blends made by users using PopBlends system.
-Example (a) is from P4, inserts toothbrush into Harry Potter fights Voldemort scene in place of Harry's wand, inspired by No-GPT result: ``Harry tries the expelliarmus charm to block Voldemort's attempted killing curse'' with the connecting concept of ``curse''.
-Example (b) is from P7, inserts relaxing Joey and Chandler into the person sitting comfortably on an airplane seat scene in place of the passengers.
-P7 searched ``plane'' and added ``seat'' from SWOW words, and was inspired by the No-GPT result of ``When Rachel goes out with Joey to buy a new recliner…'' plot with the connecting concept of ``comfortable''.
-P7 also used the plane + seat scene of ``sitting comfortably in the first class''.
-Example (c) is from P2, inserts beer into the Harry Potter wins Quidditch game scene in place of the Quidditch cup.
+Figure \ref{fig:evaluation_showcase} shows four examples of pop culture blends made by users using PopBlends.
+Example (a) is from P4, inserts toothbrush into Harry Potter fighting Voldemort scene in place of Harry's wand, inspired by No-GPT result: ``Harry tries the expelliarmus charm to block Voldemort's attempted killing curse'' with the connecting concept of ``curse''.
+Example (b) is from P7, inserts relaxing Joey and Chandler into the passengers sitting comfortably in airplane seats scene in place of the passengers.
+P7 searched ``airplane'' and added ``seat'' from SWOW words, and was inspired by the No-GPT result of ``When Rachel goes out with Joey to buy a new recliner…'' plot with the connecting concept of ``sit''.
+P7 also used the airplane plus seat scene of ``sitting comfortably in the first class''.
+Example (c) is from P2, inserts beer into the Harry Potter winning Quidditch game scene in place of the Quidditch cup.
 P2 is inspired by Full-GPT result of connecting ``beer'' to Quidditch cup with the concept of ``use as a prize''.
-Example (d) is from P10, inserts pizza into Daenerys feeds her dragon scene in place of the meat, inspired by Half-GPT result of connecting ``pizza'' to Daenerys (mother of dragons) with the concept of her activity ``feed dragons''.
+Example (d) is from P10, inserts pizza into Daenerys feeding her dragon scene in place of the meat, inspired by Half-GPT result of connecting ``pizza'' to Daenerys (mother of dragons) with the concept of her activity ``feed dragons''.